|This is an unofficial version.

 "guardian" means a guardian as defined in The Child and Family Services Act. (« tuteur »)

 "minister" means the minister appointed by the Lieutenant Governor in Council to administer this Act. (« ministre »)

 "parent", in relation to a youth, means

-(b) a person with whom the youth lives and who stands in the place of his or her biological or adoptive mother or father. (« parent »)
+(b) a person with whom the youth lives and who stands in the place of their parent. (« parent »)

 "stabilization facility" means a building or part of a building designated by the minister as a stabilization facility. (« établissement de stabilisation »)

 "stabilize", in relation to a youth, means to support the youth during a drug-free period in a safe and secure environment to allow the youth to decide, while not under the acute influence of drugs, whether to accept treatment for drug abuse. (« stabiliser »)